-CLAIM FOR THIS TASK: 'Energy drinks should be restricted to those above 15 years of age'.
+CLAIM FOR THIS TASK: 'The sale of energy drinks should be restricted to those above 15 years of age'.

-POSSIBLE SPECIFIC RESEARCH QUESTION: 'To what extent do energy drinks have a negative effect on the …….. system of the body'.
+POSSIBLE SPECIFIC RESEARCH QUESTION FOR THIS TASK: 'To what extent do energy drinks have a negative effect on the …….. system of the body'.
 (You might look at increased energy boost for sport, mental health, risk-seeking behaviour, increased blood pressure, obesity, tooth erosion, adverse cardiovascular effects or kidney damage).